princeton-ddss/tigerflow/docs/mkdocs/index.md

 - **Compute nodes often have restricted access to file systems.** Certain file systems (e.g., cold storage) may not be mounted on compute nodes.
 This necessitates moving or copying data to accessible locations (e.g., scratch space) before processing can occur on compute nodes.

-These constraints make it difficult to design and implement end-to-end data pipelines when some steps require external API call—restricted to login/head nodes—while others depend on high-performance compute resources available only on compute nodes.
+These constraints make it difficult to design and implement end-to-end data pipelines when some steps require external API call&mdash;restricted to login/head nodes&mdash;while others depend on high-performance compute resources available only on compute nodes.
 TigerFlow addresses these challenges by offering a simple, unified framework for defining and running data pipelines across different types of cluster nodes.

 ## Key Features